Alternative Dispute Resolution (ADR): Click here to access the ADR page.

 You can find out more about your type of civil case by talking to a lawyer, using online information, or visiting the law library at the Hall of Justice in Fairfield.

-You can get copies of documents in your case file by visiting the civil clerk's office of the court branch where your case is assigned and paying the copy fees ($0.50 for each 1-sided page, $1.00 for each 2-sided page).
+You can get copies of documents in your case file by visiting the civil clerk's office located at 580 Texas Street, Fairfield, CA and paying the copy fees ($0.50 for each 1-sided page, $1.00 for each 2-sided page).

 You can get transcripts of your court hearings by making a request to the court reporter who was present at your hearing.
 You can get that information by contacting the civil clerk's office.
 There will be a fee for the transcript; please ask the court reporter at the time you make your request.
 Please note that it can take several weeks to receive your transcript.